 Additionally, searchable tags are being placed on items to assist those looking for songs categorized under relevant Old and/or New Testament Books of the Bible and under several themes, including Christmas, Easter, Passion, Crucifixion, holiday, Communion, Baptism.
 Others will be added over time.

 Soprano and researcher Randye Jones, the creator and compiler of The Spirituals Database, holds her Bachelor of Arts degree in Music Education from Bennett College in Greensboro, North Carolina, and her Master of Music degree in Vocal Performance from the Florida State University, Tallahassee.
 She has had additional graduate study in Vocal Literature at the University of Iowa in Iowa City.

-Jones has gained recognition for her research of and published writings on African American vocalists and composers and as a performer and lecturer through her projects, The Art of the Negro Spiritual and Afrocentric Voices in “Classical” Music, as well as her online broadcast station, Afrocentric Voices Radio.
+Jones has gained recognition for her research of and published writings on African American vocalists and composers and as a performer and lecturer through her projects, The Art of the Negro Spiritual and Afrocentric Voices in “Classical” Music, as well as her past work through her online broadcast stations, Afrocentric Voices Radio and Afrocentric Sounds.

 She regularly presents lecture-recitals and concerts or has served as a panelist at events such as the Research, Education, Activism and Performance (REAP) National Conference on Spirituals, African American Art Song Alliance Conference, the National Association of Negro Musicians conference, and the Phenomenon of Singing International Symposium VIII in St. John’s, Newfoundland and Labrador, Canada.
 Jones brings 25 years of library experience–including her current position as the media collections coordinator for the libraries at Grinnell College, Grinnell, Iowa–to the task of maintaining The Spirituals Database.